nwtgck/actions-comment-run/README.md

 ### Update all npm packages

-Although Dependabot is useful, sometimes you might think bump all packages up.
+Although Dependabot is useful, sometimes you might want to bump all packages up.
 This comment allows you to do this.

 <img src="doc_assets/update-all-npm-packages.png" width="600">